 \end{proposition}

+As for regular W-algebras, a similar vertex algebra embedding exists for critical $\kk$.
 The free-field realisation \eqref{eq:ffReg} of $\uRegkk \hookrightarrow \VOA{H}_\alpha$ has the same screening operators as those for $\uSubkk$ except for the one involving the $\alpha_1(z)$ vertex operator.
 To be able to recognise the $\uRegkk$ screening operators in \eqref{eq:ffSub}, we therefore need to deal with the $\beta(z)$ appearing in the first screening operator.

 It is conceivable that there is some chain complex involving $\uSubkk$ with associated differential whereupon taking the zeroth homology has the effect of setting $\beta(z) = 1$, reminiscent of the usual quantum hamiltonian reduction of affine vertex algebras \cite{KacQua03}.
 Indeed this is exactly what one would expect a partial quantum hamiltonian reduction from $\uSubkk$ to $\uRegkk$ to do.
 Our interest here is the `inverse' of this as-of-yet undefined partial reduction.